Mordhwaj: Forts

 A Mordhwaj fort is located at Mathurapur Mor village in Najibabad of Uttar Pradesh.
 The excavations, carried out at Mathurapurmor's Mordhwaj fort, which is locally known as Begam Kothi, located 15 kilometers from Kotdwara towards Najibabad, discovered antiques including terracotta, gold coins, potsherds decorated bricks and copper.

 A police station in Bijnor district is named after King Mordhwaj.
 On the Meerut-Pauri National Highway, Najibabad and Kotdwar used to be the fort of King Mordhwaj.
 Its remnants are still available.
 In May 2021, the land has been allocated to construct the police station in Samirpur village.

 There is another Mordhwaj Fort located on the bank of Saryu River in Aalapur tehsil of Ambedkar Nagar district of Uttar Pradesh.
 It is believed in the region that the fort was established by King Mordhwaj in Chadipur Kala, situated at a distance of 10 yojanas from Ayodhya.
 The force of time has neglected this ancient site.

+One more, There is another Mordhwaj Fort located on the bank of Narmada River in barwaha tehsil of khargone district of madhya pradesh.
+It is believed in the region that the fort was established by King Mordhwaj in mardana, situated at a distance of 105 km from indore.
+The force of time has neglected this ancient site.